 I have already written about the many benefits of keeping a journal and this is one of them.
 Keeping a journal helps a LOT with getting better at writing.

-You get better at keeping up with the flow of your thoughts, at expressing yourself.
-At remembering an event and writing it down in a way that makes sense.
+You get better at keeping up with the flow of your thoughts, at expressing yourself, at writing a story down in a way that makes sense.
 And this is harder than it sounds.

 I guess that you have been in a situation where you want to explain something to a friend and you don’t know where to begin.
 Maybe it’s a book, a TV series, something that happened yesterday.
 But you start at whatever point you think at the moment and then it becomes a mess to explain everything that happened.